Random Popular Matchings with Incomplete Preference Lists: Abstract

 \section{Abstract}

-For a set $A$ of $n$ people and a set $B$ of $m$ items, with each person having a preference list that ranks some items in order of preference, we consider the problem of matching every person with a unique item.
-A matching $M$ is \textit{popular} if for any other matching $M'$, the number of people who prefer $M$ to $M'$ is not less than the number of those who prefer $M'$ to $M$.
+Given a set $A$ of $n$ people and a set $B$ of $m \geq n$ items, with each person having a list that ranks his/her preferred items in order of preference, we want to match every person with a unique item.
+A matching $M$ is called \textit{popular} if for any other matching $M'$, the number of people who prefer $M$ to $M'$ is not less than the number of those who prefer $M'$ to $M$.
 For given $n$ and $m$, consider the probability of existence of a popular matching when each person's preference list is independently and uniformly generated at random.
-Previously, Mahdian showed that when people's preference lists are \textit{strict} (containing no ties) and \textit{complete} (containing all items in $B$), if $\alpha = m/n > \alpha_*$, where $\alpha_* \approx 1.42$ is the root of equation $x^2 = e^{1/x}$, then a popular matching exists with probability $1-o(1)$; and if $\alpha < \alpha_*$, then a popular matching exists with probability $o(1)$, i.e. a phase transition occurs at $\alpha_*$.
-In this paper, we investigate phase transitions in more general cases when people's preference lists are not complete.
-In particular, we show that in the case that each person has a preference list of length $k$, if $\alpha > \alpha_k$, where $\alpha_k \geq 1$ is the root of equation $x e^{-1/2x} = 1-(1-e^{-1/x})^{k-1}$, then a popular matching exists with probability $1-o(1)$; and if $\alpha < \alpha_k$, then a popular matching exists with probability $o(1)$.
+Previously, Mahdian \cite{mahdian} showed that when people's preference lists are \textit{strict} (containing no ties) and \textit{complete} (containing all items in $B$), if $\alpha = m/n > \alpha_*$, where $\alpha_* \approx 1.42$ is the root of equation $x^2 = e^{1/x}$, then a popular matching exists with probability $1-o(1)$; and if $\alpha < \alpha_*$, then a popular matching exists with probability $o(1)$, i.e. a phase transition occurs at $\alpha_*$.
+In this paper, we investigate phase transitions in the case that people's preference lists are strict but not complete.
+We show that in the case where every person has a preference list with length of a constant $k \geq 4$, a similar phase transition occurs at $\alpha_k$, where $\alpha_k \geq 1$ is the root of equation $x e^{-1/2x} = 1-(1-e^{-1/x})^{k-1}$.

 \textbf{Keywords:} popular matching, incomplete preference lists, phase transition, complex component